 Halaven is a halichondrin class microtubule dynamics inhibitor with a distinct binding profile.
-Recent non-clinical studies showed that Halaven is associated with increased vascular perfusion and permeability in tumor cores.2 Halaven promotes the epithelial state and decreases the capacity of breast cancer cells to migrate.3 Halaven is currently approved for use in the treatment of breast cancer in approximately 60 countries including Japan and countries in Europe and the Americas.
+Recent non-clinical studies showed that Halaven is associated with increased vascular perfusion and permeability in tumor cores.
+Halaven promotes the epithelial state and decreases the capacity of breast cancer cells to migrate.
+Halaven is currently approved for use in the treatment of breast cancer in approximately 60 countries including Japan and countries in Europe, the Americas and Asia.
 Halaven was approved in the United States for the treatment of patients with unresectable or metastatic liposarcoma who have received a prior anthracycline-containing regimen in January 2016, and was approved in Japan for the treatment of soft tissue sarcoma in February 2016.
-Halaven has been designated as an orphan drug for soft-tissue sarcoma in the United States and Japan.